 I am particularly interested in how to deliver mathematical modelling concepts to life scientists.

-I am the Head of the Mathematical Medicine and Biology Research Group and Director of the Centre for Mathematical Medicine and Biology.
+From 2011 to 2019 I was Head of the Mathematical Medicine and Biology Research Group and Director of the Centre for Mathematical Medicine and Biology.

 I lead a Leverhulme Doctoral Scholarships programme in Modelling and Analytics for a Sustainable Society and the BBSRC-funded Multiscale Biology Network.